fkirc/capacitor-build-safety/README.md

 `capsafe` is a simple tool that prevents those mistakes.
 For example, `capsafe` prevents broken Android releases with the following message, if a developer forgot to sync Capacitor for the most recent commit:

-`error: Current commit 25a7a56bca71 is not equal to commit 8c8476eb77f6 in android/app/src/main/assets/public/commit-evidence.json.
-Did you forget to repeat a build/sync with Capacitor?`
+`error: Current commit 25a7a56bca71 is not equal to commit 8c8476eb77f6 in 'android/app/src/main/assets/public/commit-evidence.json'.
+Did you forget to build/sync with Capacitor?`

 Similarly, `capsafe` prevents broken iOS-builds if a developer forgot to do a web-build:

-`error: ios/fsefs/commit-evidence.json does not exist.
-Did you forget to build/sync with Capacitor?`
+`error: 'ios/App/public/commit-evidence.json' does not exist.`

 Beside of native apps, `capsafe` is also usable for browser-based tests that run against web-builds.
 `capsafe` ensures that browser-based tests are always running against the latest commit.